skb1129/inventory-app/README.md

 You need the following application installed on your system to run this project.
 - node ~12.18.1
 - yarn ~1.22.0
+- firebase-tools ~9.1.0

+### Firebase
+1. Create a project on the Firebase console.
+2. Enter the project ID in the `.firebaserc` file.
+3. Enable Google sign-in in "Firebase console" > "Authentication" > "Sign-in method".
+4. Create 3 collections in Cloud Firestore called `headers`, `items` and `users`.

 ### Installation
 You can install the node dependencies required by the application with the following command: